Latest Report: The 2022 Gartner® Market Guide for IT Vendor Risk Management Solutions

 Does the vendor base their operations in a country with disputed territory or active violent insurgency?

-Since third-party risk management is a key control focus in most regulatory regimes and industry frameworks, it’s important to show progress toward achieving compliance with those requirements – for auditors both outside and inside your organization.
+Since third-party risk management is a crucial control focus in most regulatory regimes and industry frameworks, auditors, both outside and inside your organization, must show progress toward achieving compliance with those requirements.
 However, many risk management tools make compliance reporting overly complex and time-consuming.
-Built-in reporting for common regulations and industry frameworks is therefore key to speeding and simplifying the compliance process.
+Built-in reporting for standard regulations and industry frameworks is critical to speeding and simplifying the compliance process.

-One way to speed compliance reporting is to gain visibility into each vendor’s level of compliance.
-Start by establishing a compliance “pass” percentage threshold against a risk category (e.g., X% compliant against a particular framework or guideline).
+One way to speed compliance reporting is to gain visibility into each vendor's level of compliance.
+Start by establishing a compliance "pass" percentage threshold against a risk category (e.g., X% compliant against a particular framework or guideline).
 All reporting will tie back to that percent-compliant rating, and your team can focus on areas where compliance pass rates are low.
-This should also be conducted at the macro level across all vendors; not just at the vendor level.
-Macro-level reporting will be important for the board as they seek to determine how compliant the organization is against the “flavor of the month” regulation.
+This should also be conducted at the macro level across all vendors, not just at the vendor level.
+Macro-level reporting will be necessary for the board to determine how compliant the organization is against the "flavor of the month" regulation.

-ESG regulations from the California Supply Chain Transparency Act to the EU Draft Directive are placing increasing pressure on companies to eradicate poor ESG practices from their supply chains, a trend that looks set to continue throughout the 2020s.
+ESG regulations from the California Supply Chain Transparency Act to the EU Draft Directive are increasing pressure on companies to eradicate poor ESG practices from their supply chains.
+This trend looks set to continue throughout the 2020s.
 While many organizations see ESG as primarily a concern for suppliers, IT vendors can also pose ESG risks ranging from poor labor practices at factories to bribery and other forms of corruption.
-Take a careful look at ESG Compliance requirements that may affect your organization and ensure that you structure compliance reporting to account for them.
+Please carefully examine ESG Compliance requirements that may affect your organization and ensure that you structure compliance reporting to account for them.

 When a vendor relationship ends, risk can persist.
-A vendor holding sensitive data must return and/or securely destroy that data; support obligations may outlive a purchase agreement; and organizations must ensure that any third-party access to internal systems is terminated.
+A vendor holding sensitive data must return and securely destroy that data; support obligations may outlive a purchase agreement, and organizations must ensure that any third-party access to internal systems is terminated.
 While this is easily understood, Prevalent research found that 60 percent of companies are not actively assessing third-party risks during offboarding.
-This presents ongoing business, security, and IP risk.
+This presents ongoing business, security, and IP risks.

-Here are a few key questions to ask about your current vendor offboarding approach.
+Here are a few critical questions about your current vendor offboarding approach.

-Do we have verification methods in place to ensure that offboarded vendors are terminated from access to all IT infrastructure and applications?
+Do we have verification methods to prevent offboarded vendors from accessing all IT infrastructure and applications?

 Do we routinely audit systems to verify that vendors have been successfully offboarded?

-Does our vendor offboarding approach incorporate key provisions of applicable compliance requirements?
+Does our vendor offboarding approach incorporate critical provisions of applicable compliance requirements?

 Do we require vendors to affirm in writing that all sensitive data has been destroyed upon the completion of offboarding?